BCPrise Pty Ltd

 Estimates are provided by BCPrise as a guideline only, are non-binding, and in no way, constitute any offer to enter into a fixed-cost arrangement.
 Upon utilising 70% of the allocated budget, Client will be notified if further budget is required in order to complete the advised scope of work in advance of the work being performed.

 For Fixed-Price engagements a payment schedule will be provided within the Statement of Work for each project.
 Invoices will be due at incremental points throughout the project as per the schedule.
-For a system deliverable (not paper-based), with a minimum contract with BCPrise of $50,000, a five (5) business day User Acceptance Testing and thirty (30) calendar day warranty period are included in the Fixed-Price for no additional charge.
 The minimum engagement for a Fixed-Price project is the whole phase of a project.

 All payment terms are seven (7) days from the date of the invoice except where noted.
 At the time of issuing an invoice to Client, BCPrise will request that Client formally accepts receipt of the invoice, in writing.
 Electronic documents including email are an acceptable medium through which Client may indicate acceptance.
 Client agrees that acceptance of invoices will not be unreasonably withheld.
 This acceptance does not hinder Client’s right to claim against defects during the period of the project lifecycle (in the case of Fixed-Price projects).